-Admission counselors are available to assist prospective students with information regarding admission, degree programs, and other questions.
-Fuller Seminary welcomes and encourages visits from prospective students and has several prospective student events scheduled each year.
-Information regarding these events may be obtained from the Office of Admissions.
-Those wishing to visit the campus at other times should schedule a visit in advance with the Office of Admissions.
+The Office of Admissions is available to assist prospective students with information regarding admission, degree programs, and other questions.
+Fuller Seminary welcomes and encourages visits from prospective students and has several prospective student events scheduled each year, including Prospective Student Weekends and Evening Visits.

+Additional ways to connect with the Admissions Office include: